 Skip navigation

-Below are some photographs of instruments made in the past few years.(Click on thumbnails to enlarge)
+Below are some photographs of instruments made in recent years.(Click on thumbnails to enlarge)

 Violin after Carlo Bergonzi, 1736